Code-Institute-Submissions/gameshow-m1/README.md

 3. See what their thoughts are regarding their favourite games
 4. Recommend a game I think the streamer would be fun playing, I want to be able to recommend this without simply commenting on YouTube
 5. Follow the site links easily

+## Design Features
+#### Wireframes

+* Desktop wireframe - attach
+* Tablet wireframe - attach
+* Mobile wireframe - attach

+#### Typography
+Poppins is used as the main font on the site, as imported through Google Fonts.
+Sans-serif is used as the fallback font.
+According to an article on [mock plus](https://www.mockplus.com/blog/post/google-web-fonts):

+_“Poppins is a geometric sans-serif font.
+It is very attractive and can be widely used in business card design, news media, posters, PPT files, film, television production and content display.
+Poppins is featured in more than 4,000,000 websites.”_

+Given the display nature of this description and the look of the font’s “gaming” feel, I decided to use this throughout the project.